 \subsubsection{Raman intensity}

 The Raman intensity depends on the relative orientation of the observation axis and the polarisation of the incident light's electric vector.
-In what follows a short collection of working formulae is provided, the low-temperature limit is assumed and any higher-order, \emph{e.g.,} hyperpolarizability contributions are neglected.
-The parallel and perpendicular orientations (Sec.~3.6 of Ref.~\citenum{Wilson1955book}), being $X$ the observational direction, are
+In what follows, a short collection of working formulae is provided.
+The low-temperature limit is assumed and any higher-order, \emph{e.g.,} hyperpolarizability contributions are neglected.
+The parallel and perpendicular orientations of the scattered intensities (Sec.~3.6 of Ref.~\citenum{Wilson1955book}), being $X$ the observational direction, are

 $\alpha_{AB}$ is the transition polarizability, where $A,B=X,Y,Z$ are the laboratory-frame coordinates and $\mathcal{E}_0$ is the amplitude of the electric field vector, $\vec{\mathcal{E}}=(\mathcal{E}_X,\mathcal{E}_Y,\mathcal{E}_Z)$. $\braket{\ldots}_{\mr{iso}}$ is the isotropic average, taking the free rotation of the molecule into account.
 The sum of the polarizability tensor components can be expressed in terms of the rotational-invariant Placzek invariants, $\mathscr{G}^{(i)}$,\cite{Placzek1931EurPhysJA,Long2002_Raman} \be \mathscr{G} = \sum_{ab}|\alpha_{ab}|^2 = \mathscr{G}^{(0)} + \mathscr{G}^{(1)} + \mathscr{G}^{(2)}, \ee where